winitzki/scall/tutorial/programming_dhall.md

 let _ = reflT Type Bool : LeibnizEqualT Type Bool Bool
 ```

-As another example of using `LeibnizEqualT`, let us verify that the types `LeibnizEqNat 0 1` and `∀(f : Natural → Type) → f 0 → f 1` are equal by creating an evidence value for their equality:
+As another example of using `LeibnizEqualT`, let us verify the type equivalence of `LeibnizEqNat 0 1` and `∀(f : Natural → Type) → f 0 → f 1`.
+For that, we create an evidence value for their equality:

 ```dhall
 let t1 = LeibnizEqNat 0 1